growupkuriyama-hub/lean_cfg_project/FORMALIZATION.md

 2. preparing an archived artifact snapshot with a persistent identifier;
 3. adding a lightweight online blueprint linking paper statements to declarations;
 4. formalizing the full abstract reduced-frame-model isomorphism theorem;
-5. formalizing the normal-coset and mod-`k` adequacy families;
+5. formalizing the mod-`k` language family and its grammar-level saturation instance;
 6. formalizing more concrete faithful-representative examples for observed learning;
 7. formalizing the actual quotient monoid/congruence instance for `SameObservedSyntactic`, beyond the currently checked abstract factor-map invariance theorem;
 8. developing restricted adequacy theorems for additional controlled subclasses;